WhenWen/WhenWen.github.io/_pages/about.md

 ## One More Thing

-I keep a firm faith in analytical thinking, hard working, and consistent self improvement.
+I keep a firm faith in analytical thinking, hard work, and consistent self-improvement.
 Any advice or feedback is welcome.
 You can use this [Anonymous Form](https://www.admonymous.co/kaiyue) or discuss with me in person.